MoonCrow03/MoonCrow03/README.md

 Awarded “Most Fun” at the Ludi Awards 2023 (1st Edition), _Actualicat_ is a simulation game where players manage a news publication, ensuring articles are accurate, ethical, and engaging.

-* **Minigame System**: Designed and implemented an interactive minigame system, allowing players to proofread, edit, and approve articles, creating a dynamic and engaging gameplay loop.
+* **Minigame system**: Designed and implemented an interactive minigame system, allowing players to proofread, edit, and approve articles, creating a dynamic and engaging gameplay loop.
-* **Economy & Progression**: Developed a robust economy system that rewards players for their performance, enabling them to unlock new skills and tools to enhance their newsroom management.
+* **Economy & progression**: Developed a robust economy system that rewards players for their performance, enabling them to unlock new skills and tools to enhance their newsroom management.
-* **Gameplay Balance**: Ensured the game’s mechanics were intuitive and rewarding, balancing challenge and fun to create an accessible yet deep simulation experience.
+* **Gameplay balance**: Ensured the game’s mechanics were intuitive and rewarding, balancing challenge and fun to create an accessible yet deep simulation experience.

 <p align="center">
   <a href="https://timebandit360.itch.io/actualicat">